 (Picture of Samantha - Director of Marketing in front of the David Cerny statue in Nove Mesto, Prague).

 Our Jewels of Cenral Europe trip includes a visit to Prague where you can discover all of David Cerny's weird and wonderful sculptures.
 Click the link to download your free sample itinerary for this trip!

-How much you will spend on meals during your trip depends mostly on your personal preferences.
+How much you should budget for meals during your trip to Europe depends mostly on your personal preferences.
 For instance, if you prefer gourmet fine dining, then you should expect to pay a fair amount for your meals, even in Prague, Budapest, and Krakow.
-On the other hand if you are willing to get off the beaten path and try some restaurants popular with the locals, than you can dine fairly affordably, even in German and Austrian cities.
+On the other hand, if you are willing to get off the beaten path and try some restaurants popular with the locals, then you can dine fairly affordably, even in German and Austrian cities.